Charles XIV John: King of Sweden and Norway

-On the other hand, radical in his youth, his views had veered steadily rightward over the years, and by the time he ascended the throne he was an ultra-conservative.
+On the other hand, radical in his youth, his views had veered steadily to the right over the years, and by the time he ascended the throne, he was an ultra-conservative.
 His autocratic methods, particularly his censorship of the press, were very unpopular, especially after 1823.
 His dynasty faced little danger, as the Swedes and the Norwegians alike were proud of a monarch with a good European reputation.

 He also faced challenges in Norway.
 The Norwegian constitution gave the Norwegian parliament, the Storting, more power than any legislature in Europe.
-While Charles John had the power of absolute veto in Sweden, he only had a suspensive veto in Norway.
+While Charles John had the power of an absolute veto in Sweden, he only had a suspensive veto in Norway.
 He demanded that the Storting give him the power of absolute veto, but was forced to back down.
 Charles John's difficult relationship with Norway was also demonstrated by the Storting's unwillingness to grant funds for the construction of a Royal Palace in the Norwegian capital Oslo.
-The construction began in 1825, but the Storting halted the funding after the costly foundation was laid and demanded that the appointed architect, Hans Linstow, construct a simpler palace.
+Construction began in 1825, but the Storting halted funding after the costly foundation was laid and demanded that the appointed architect, Hans Linstow, build a simpler palace.
 This was seen by many as a protest against unnecessary spending and the king's authority.
 The palace itself was not completed until 1849, long after the death of Charles John, and was inaugurated by Oscar I. The main street in Oslo, Slottsgaten, would later be named after Charles John as Karl Johans gate.

 His popularity decreased for a time in the 1830s, culminating in the Rabulist riots after the Lèse-majesté conviction of the journalist Magnus Jacob Crusenstolpe, and some calls for his abdication.
 Charles John survived the abdication controversy and he went on to have his silver jubilee, which was celebrated with great enthusiasm on 18 February 1843.
-He reigned as King of Sweden and Norway from 5 February 1818 until his death in 1844.
+He reigned as King of Sweden and Norway from 5 February 1818 until his death on 8 March 1844.